DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 waiting in the queue for her health check, said that having internet in the community had been ‘all right’, but that it hasn’t made ‘much difference’.
-She also told us, however, that she was relying on Facebook to keep up with family and friends outside Mungalawarru, ‘now the phone isn’t working’ (the community’s public telephone was on the blink).
+She also told us, however, that she was relying on Facebook to keep up with family and friends outside Mungalawurru, ‘now the phone isn’t working’ (the community’s public telephone was on the blink).
 She looked up the *Tennant Times* online on Fridays to see what was happening in town on the weekend.
-She could also transfer ‘kid’s money’ (parenting payments) over the internet on the weekend, whereas she could only do it by phone before Friday at 5pm.
+She could also transfer ‘kid’s money’ (parenting payments) over the internet on the weekend, whereas she could only do it by phone before Friday at 5 pm.
 Although she said the internet hadn’t made much difference to life in the community, her comments suggested that the convenience, agency and autonomy it provided in accessing services and information, and in keeping up with friends and